fmachadoweb/onlineresume/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a Resume made with HTML and CSS very easy to edit.
+This is a Resume (CV) made with HTML and CSS very easy to edit.

 Objective:
 * Have an online CV to present companies.